Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 Art directors are among the top earners for design degree holders.
 They are in charge of the overall style of print, TV, and movie productions.
 Successful graphic designers are often considered for open art director positions.
 An average art director’s salary is $92,780 per year with the highest earners in the field bringing in a salary of more than $172,000 annually.

 Entry-level interior designers can make an average of $50,000 per year, but the potential for higher earnings is there.
 Interior design salaries can also exceed $100,000 per year.
-Interior designers work for high-income clients who want to create beautiful and functional spaces within their homes and businesses.
+Interior designers work for high-income clients who want to create beautiful and functional spaces in their homes and businesses.

-Art professors are another top-paying career within the field of arts and design.
+Art professors are another top-paying career in the field of arts and design.
 Post-secondary professors teach courses to undergraduate and graduate art and design students.
 The average salary of a full-time art professor is $78,470 per year.

 Related Rankings: